yilan-shi/ml-demos/README.md

 Python · NumPy · pandas · matplotlib · Streamlit · scikit-learn · scipy

 ---

+The source code is in the .py file and encrypted.
+Sorry, it is for academic integrity purposes.
+Can share upon request if needed for evaluation of jobs, internships, and fellowships.
+Please contact yilan.shi@gmail.com.
+Thanks!

 ## What this repo does not contain